syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 {% endhighlight %}
 {% endtabs %}

-For a list box with a multiple selection,
+The below code snippet illustrates modifying a multi-select list box form field named "courses" from PDF Viewer.

 {% tabs %}
 {% highlight C# %}

+FormField formField = PdfViewer.FormFields.Where(x => x.Name == "courses").FirstOrDefault();

-if (PdfViewer.FormFields.Where(x => x.Name == "state") is ListBoxFormField listBox)
+if (formField is ListBoxFormField listBox)
 {
-    // Select the desire item from the list box. listBox.SelectedItems = new System.Collections.ObjectModel.ObservableCollection<string> { listBox.Items[1] , listBox.Items[2] , listBox.Items[3] };
+    // Select the desire item from the list box. listBox.SelectedItems = new System.Collections.ObjectModel.ObservableCollection<string> { listBox.Items[1], listBox.Items[2], listBox.Items[3] };
 }

 {% endhighlight %}
 {% endtabs %}

-### Button form field

-The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) displays the button fields and facilitates actions that lead to specific locations inside the active document.

-### Editing the Radio button form field
+### Editing radio button form fields

 Programmatically select an item from the radio buttons using the `SelectedItem` property.
+The `SelectedItem` should be one of the values from the `RadioButtonFormField.Items` array.
+The following code snippet illustrates retrieving a radio button form field named "gender" from PDF Viewer.

 {% tabs %}
 {% highlight C# %}

+FormField formField = PdfViewer.FormFields.Where(x => x.Name == "gender").FirstOrDefault();

-if (PdfViewer.FormFields.Where(x => x.Name == "gender") is RadioButtonFormField radioButton)
+if (formField is RadioButtonFormField radioButton)
 {
     // Select the desired item from the radio buttons. radioButton.SelectedItem = radioButton.Items[0];